What is Email Authentication?

 iprev

 An IP reverse lookup simply confirms an IP’s DNS is properly configured.
-It doesn’t necessarily indicate trustworthiness, so it shouldn’t be used as a means of authentication, but does note whether or not the record is valid.
+It doesn’t necessarily indicate trustworthiness, so it shouldn’t be used as a means of email sender authentication but it does note whether or not the record is valid.

 Hidden Anchor